Mercury-HPC/Mercury-HPC.github.io/docs/user/cancel.md

 -   Canceled handles can be reused to retry to forward a call to a target.

-When cancelation is done on an HG operation, cancelation is also done internally on the NA operations that were involved in that HG operation.
+When cancellation is done on an HG operation, cancellation is also done internally on the NA operations that were involved in that HG operation.
-When this cancelation is successful and the NA operations complete with a canceled state, the HG callbacks associated to the NA operations are pushed to the completion queue.
+When this cancellation is successful and the NA operations complete with a canceled state, the HG callbacks associated to the NA operations are pushed to the completion queue.
 When these callbacks are executed with a canceled state, the actual HG operation is successfully canceled and the